markusfalk/generator-npm-angular/README.md

 Contains what will be published with the package.

+In here you are free to create any structure of angular components as you wish.
+Initially it contains the packages main file `index.ts` and one module folder.

 ##### ./angular

 Contains an Angular project that imports your package module so that you can develop and test it in the Angular environment.